How to Unblock a Shower Drain Without Chemicals

 Step 1 Step 1: Straighten It Out

-Straighten a wire hanger as straight as possible, while keeping one end of the hanger in its original shape.
+Straighten a wire hanger to the greatest extent as you can while leaving one end in its original shape.

-Make a small hook at the top of the wire that you have just straightened.
+Make a small hook at the end of the wire that you have just straightened.

-Insert the hook into the drain and search for hair and debris.
-Take out whatever comes up.
+Hook it into the drain and look for hair and debris.
+Remove anything that pops up.

 Step 1.
 Set the Vacuum